 If you take any medicine, speak to your doctor/pharmacist as garlic supplements may interact with various medications such as blood thinners.

 Since at least the 1950s, people have used niacin (vitamin B3) to improve blood lipid levels.
-Several studies have noted niacin can significantly reduce LDL, triglycerides and boosts HDL levels.
-This B vitamin is so popular, it's also available as a prescription drug (called Niaspan).
+Several studies have noted niacin can significantly reduce LDL, and triglycerides and boosts HDL levels.
+This B vitamin is so popular it's also available as a prescription drug (called Niaspan).

 The problem however is it generally takes a lot of niacin to see results.
 Studies showing benefits may use 500 mg to over 1000 mg per day.
 This is much more than the RDA.

 Niacin is not without side effects.
 In high doses, niacin might harm the liver and raise blood sugar levels among other things.
 As such, it's best to use niacin supplements under your doctors supervision.

 A niacin-derived compound is also popular in anti-aging medicine.
 See this review for more information.

 When people talk about fish oils, they usually refer to the omega-3 fats called EPA and DHA.
 Various studies over the years have noted fish oils power to reduce lipid levels.
 Unlike other supplements mentioned above, the most consistent finding is fish oil reduces triglyceride levels.
 To achieve these effects, researchers often study more than most people typically use, such as 3-4 grams per day.